-The remaining work for an incomplete grade must be completed within a time frame equal to the length of the course.
+The remaining work for an incomplete grade must be completed within a time frame equal to or less than the length of the course.
+Faculty determine the final date for completing assignments to fulfill the Incomplete agreement.

 For example:

-- A student taking a semester long course must complete all outstanding work by the due date established by the instructor on the Request for Incomplete Form.
-The instructor must act to remove the incomplete grade within one semester. - A student taking a five-week or eight-week course must complete all outstanding work by the due date established by the instructor on the Request for Incomplete Form.
-The instructor must act to remove the incomplete grade by the end of the next five or eight week session.
+A student taking a semester long course must complete all outstanding work by the end of the following semester or by an earlier due date established by the faculty member on the Request for Incomplete Form.
+A student taking a five-week or eight-week course must complete all outstanding work by the end of the following 5-week or 8-week term or by an earlier due date established by the faculty member on the Request for Incomplete Form.

-If a student fails to submit all required coursework by the deadline/due date agreed upon in the Request for Incomplete Form, the grade of "I" will revert to a grade of F. In the event that the instructor from whom a student receives an incomplete is not available, the disposition of the case resides with the appropriate dean.
+If a student fails to submit all required coursework by the deadline/due date agreed upon in the Request for Incomplete Form, the grade of "I" will be converted, by the faculty member, to a letter grade.

+The faculty must act to remove the incomplete grade within the timeframe established and noted on the form, by submitting a copy of the signed form with the updated letter grade and date of completion to the academicaffairs@oak.edu email address.
+In the event that the instructor from whom a student receives an incomplete is not available, the disposition of the case resides with the appropriate dean.

-Important Considerations when Applying for a Grade of Incomplete
+Important Considerations when Faculty Assign a Grade of Incomplete

-- An incomplete grade, "I", is only to be given when extreme situations arise that a student cannot control and which prevent him/her from completing course requirements by the end of the enrollment semester.
-These include serious illness or accidents, extreme family issues, and like situations.
-It does not include poor time management in completing assignments, excessive absences without documentation, or missing one or more exams unless it is due to the serious illness or accident. - Students are expected to continue participating and completing assignments as best as they can during the time the course was originally scheduled and during the period of the Incomplete unless extenuating circumstances prevent them from doing so. - A student's grade in the course at the time of the request will be considered when reviewing the request.
-The grade should include all completed assignments at the point of the request.
-Requests for Incompletes for courses in which a student has a failing grade due to poor participation, missing assignments, and/or other reasons within the student's area of responsibility may not be approved. - A student may request an Incomplete before the end of the semester or a course and it may be granted if circumstances warrant.
-Except for extraordinary circumstances, Requests for Incompletes should be submitted towards the end of a course after a student has attempted to complete most assigned coursework within the designated time of the course.
+- An incomplete grade, "I", is only to be given when extreme situations arise that a student cannot control and which prevent him/her from completing course requirements by the end of the enrolled semester.
+These include serious illness or accidents, extreme family issues etc. It does not include poor time management in completing assignments, excessive absences without documentation, or missing one or more exams unless it is due to serious illness or accident. - Students are expected to continue participating and completing assignments as best as they can during the time the course was originally scheduled and during the period of the Incomplete unless extenuating circumstances prevent them from doing so.